hadashiA/VContainer/README.md

       - If not specified, no pre-code generation will be done
   - **Namespace Filter** : You can filter the target by specifying namespace.
       - "+" button shows valid choices.

+#### 3. Build your assembly

+The next time the specified assembly is compiled, VContainer will make changes to the compiled dll.

+If it succeeds, it will be logged.
+For example:

+> VContainer code generation optimization for MyGame.dll 24 types (40.0355ms)

+VContainer code generation optimization for VContainer.Benchmark.Fixtures 24 types (40.0355ms)

 ### Async Contaienr Build